Subhas Chandra Pattanayak

 When I strongly objected to this, Sharma who was the convener of the Committee, had to convey its meeting again 12.1.2016 with an agenda that required the same 14-point program arbitrarily created by him over the CM’s 9-point program, to be concurred by the Committee.

 It was shocking to note that hand-in-glove with Sharma, Dr. D. P. Pattanayak and his gang in the Committee and Sri Baishnab Charan Parida, eager to keep the government pleased in order to exploit our mother tongue for their respective commercial and political purposes, did not oppose the agenda that excluded the proposal for amendment of the Act and the proposed Rules.
-That was enough for me to come out of the Committee and to initiate the Black Flag agitation, which my friends, Pabitra Maharatha and Pradyumna Satpathy et all fully endorsed and resultantly Bhasha Andolan, Orissa took birth.
+That was enough for me to come out of the Committee and to establish the Black Flag agitation, which my friends, Pabitra Maharatha and Pradyumna Satpathy et all fully endorsed and resultantly Bhasha Andolan, Orissa took birth.

 But when the Rules were framed and promulgated with effect from 12.8.2016, we found the State blatantly cheated.
 Under Rule 3, only a Committee of 5 Secretaries headed by the Chief Secretary was constituted to “review” the implementation of the Act twice a year.